hoangduytran/blender-manual/manual/sculpt_paint/sculpting/brushes/brushes.rst

 ====================

 These brushes generally push vertices outwards and inwards and are the most customizable to achieve a wide variety of effects.
-They typically don'y use a color in their thumbnail.
+They typically don't use a color in their thumbnail.

 .. figure:: /images/sculpt-paint_sculpting_brushes_overview-add-subtract.png